Start9Labs/exver-rs/README.md

 ## Operations

-A `Version` contains 4-6 components: flavor (optional), major, minor, patch, revision, and prerelease (optional).
-The meaning of major, minor, and patch can be found in the Semver2 specification.
-The fourth is also given patch semantics but is intended to be incremented by package distributors when they are not themselves authors.
+An `ExtendedVersion` contains 2-3 components: flavor (optional), upstream, and downstream.
+The upstream component should follow SemVer semantics, however any number of digits is permitted.
+The downstream component follows identical semantics, and is considered strictly less significant than the upstream version.

-A `Version` can also be parsed from a dot separated string like `flavor-0.1.2.3`.
-They can also be serialized to strings, but in cases where the last digit is zero, the last dot and the zero are omitted.
-Parsing will still work over a triple.
+An `ExtendedVersion` can also be parsed from a string like `#flavor:0.1.2-beta.1:0`.
+They can also be serialized to strings.
-The relevant parse function for `Version` is `Version::from_str`.
-It can be applied to a &str and will produce a `Result<Version, ParseError>`.
+The relevant parse function for `ExtendedVersion` is `ExtendedVersion::from_str`.
+It can be applied to a `&str` and will produce a `Result<Version, ParseError>`.

 The other half of this library deals with the type `VersionRange`.
-A `VersionRange` is a set that is either anchored at a particular `Version` with some sort of comparison operator: `= >= <= > <` or it is described as a conjunction, disjunction, or inversion of other `VersionRange`s.
+A `VersionRange` is a set that is either anchored at a particular `ExtendedVersion` with some sort of comparison operator: `= >= <= > <` or it is described as a conjunction, disjunction, or inversion of other `VersionRange`s.
 For convenience we also provide two constructors (`Any`, `None`) to serve as identity elements on the `And` and `Or` constructors respectively.
 As a result, to gain maximum performance, you should use the `and` and `or` smart constructors as opposed to their dumb counterparts `And` and `Or`.
 This will